 When spending this much on a camera, it makes sense to opt for something a little more robust and the Nikon D500 certainly ticks that box.
 The metal weather-proofed body is capable of taking a light knock or two and a bit of rain doesn’t mean the shoot needs to be cancelled or you have to start messing about looking for an umbrella.

-So why choose the D500 over the full-frame D750 with the higher noise-control?
+So why choose the D500 over the full-frame D750 with the better noise control?
 Put simply, the D500 is faster and much more durable, making it the smarter long-term investment.
 If you’re ready to snap up the D500, let us find the best price for you in our comparison chart below and stay tuned to Digital Camera World for the latest camera news, deals and reviews.

 Nikon D500 key specs: